Shop Now: On-Store Troubleshooting

 To shorten the On-Store banner:

-1. Add the “.loop-onstore” Class (the Class for the On-Store banner) to your code in the “theme.liquid” file.
-You will add it right after the ".loop-returns-activated" Class, between the style tags.
+1. Add the “.loop-onstore” Class (the Class for the On-Store banner) to the code in the “theme.liquid” file.
+It will go right after the ".loop-returns-activated" Class, between the style tags.

 2. Edit the Class so that the banner does not go all the way across the screen.
 For example: